shanmukha-k/IoT-Project-Home-Automation-using-raspberry-pi-and-Telegram-Bot-/README.md

 ## Contact 📧

-For any inquiries or support, please contact Shanmukha Sai via email at [shanmukhasai020504@gmail.com].
+For any inquiries or support, please contact via email at [shanmukhasai020504@gmail.com].